 Future research should explore the effects of model texts and CW across different age groups and proficiency levels to determine the generalizability of the findings.
 Additionally, investigating how cultural contexts influence the effectiveness of these pedagogical strategies can provide valuable insights.
 Comparative studies across different countries or educational settings are recommended.
 Another area of potential research, more attuned to current times, is the analysis of the impact of digital tools on delivering model texts and facilitating CW.
 This includes exploring online platforms, digital annotations, and interactive feedback systems.
 The impact of blended learning environments, where digital tools and traditional classroom activities are combined, on student task motivation and writing proficiency should also be investigated.
-Extended longitudinal studies that track the impact of model texts and effects.
+Extended longitudinal studies that track the impact of model texts and CW over several academic years are necessary to capture long-term trends and effects.
 Future research should also focus on fluctuations in student motivation over time, identifying key factors that sustain or hinder motivation and how they can be managed effectively.